Printing Terms

 Recyclable

-, recycled paper, recycled paper recyclable suited for recycling.
-This term may be misleading.
+Paper suited for recycling though this term can be misleading.
 For example, it may be physically possible to recycle a given material, but if it is too costly to do so, or if a collection process is not in place, recycling may be impossible or economically not feasible.

 Recycled Content Paper

-a paper product containing some, but consisting of less than 100% recovered fiber.
-Champion Carnival is an example of a recycled content paper.
+A paper product containing some, but consisting of less than 100% recovered fiber.
 See also de-inking, pre-consumer recovered paper, post-consumer recovered paper, recycled content paper

 Recycled Paper

-a paper product consisting of 100% recovered fiber.
-Recovered fiber includes pre- and/or post-consumer sources.
-Champion Benefit is an example of a 100% recycles paper.
-See also de-inking, pre-consumer recovered paper, post-consumer recovered paper, recycled content paper
+A paper product consisting of 100% recovered fiber.
+Recovered fiber includes pre and/or post-consumer sources.
+See also de-inking, pre-consumer recovered paper, post-consumer recovered paper, recycled content paper.

 Refining